gokhanpicgeta/rentail-ai-helper/README.md

-Rental AI Helper use your own Google MAPS API KEY IN INDEX.HTML and also use .env variables to store your OPENAI API KEY.
+Rental AI Helper for IBM Hackathon.

+Use your own Google MAPS API KEY IN index.html and also use .env variables to store your OPENAI API KEY.